ahmadbadawy89/TrunkClubService/README.md

 # TrunkClubService

-### The database used in this project is embedded Java DB

 ## To Run The Service:
-*  You have to set the database first:
+*  You have to set the database first (Embedded Java DB was used):
   * open services tab in netbeans
   * create a new Java DB database (specify at least a username to the database)
 * make sure that the persistance.xml file is refering to the database: